 Yikes!

-Still, even in spoilsport mode, questions persist: Who is Loab?
-Why was this face and this set of characteristics produced by negative weighting?
-Why does the AI associate it with the gore and horror that appears in the images generated above?
+Still, Supercomposite is on to something here: Who is this woman?
+Why is she produce by negative weighting, and why does the AI associate her with the gore and horror that appears in the images generated above?

-The best answer, at least to the latter question, likely has to do with what’s called “the latent space” -- essentially a geometric representation of data.
-You can imagine the latent space as a kind of conceptual map of the AI’s “knowledge,” on which concepts the AI understands as similar are grouped more closely together.
+The answer likely has to do with what’s called “the latent space” -- essentially a geometric representation of the AI’s data.
+You can imagine the latent space as a kind of conceptual map, on which concepts the AI believes are similar are grouped more closely together.
 The idea holds true in reverse as well: the more different the AI believes two concepts are, the greater distance between them in the latent space.
 Negative weighting (the technique that initially produced Loab) is a way to instruct the AI “find me the point farthest away from this prompt.”

-If you imagine the AI is being optimized by its designers and users to produce beautiful, or, at least, pleasant images, it will begin to move data associated with unpleasant concepts -- blood, gore, horror, etc. -- far away from the main cluster of “normal,” “pleasant,” “beautiful” concepts in the latent space.
-In such a case, negative-weighting prompts are more likely to send the AI to clusters of data associated with unpleasant imagery -- they are, after all, the “farthest away” from the majority of images the AI is trying to produce.
-(The right word for Loab is probably “uncanny,” which is, as Schelling says, “everything that ought to have remained ... hidden and secret and has become visible.”)
+But if you imagine the AI is optimized to produce beautiful, or, at least, pleasant images, than negative-weighting prompts are more likely to send the AI to clusters of data associated with unpleasant imagery -- they are, after all, the “farthest away” from the majority of images the AI is trying to produce.

-It’s probably easier to visualize this than it is to explain, so thank you to James Teo for this:
+It’s almost easier to visualize this than it is to explain, so thank you to James Teo for this:

 People who don’t have a good grounding in how neural networks work find things like this phenomenon more meaningful than it is.
 Along with language and math literacy we need to be teaching people machine learning literacy and getting the word “intelligence” out of the vernacular when describing machine learning/neural networks.